kamathe/kamathe.github.io/posts/revhero1-file.md

 ```

-Finally it is able to find some file and it does an `fstat` on it
+Finally it is able to find some file and it does an `fstat` on it.
-Remember we had ran the ldd command on file above and it was dependant on a `libmagic.so.1` library.
+Remember we had ran the `ldd` command on file above and it was dependant on a `libmagic.so.1` library.
 Well that library is being looked for and read so file can call functions from it.
 Same procedure is repeated for the all the libraries that `file` command is dependant on.